DaleBruise/DaleBruise/docs/图像处理、图形学/游戏开发流程/CS193U_Note.md

 In UE system, axis **X** means **forward**, axis **Y** means **right** and axis **Z** means **up**.
 In this coordinate system, the above several concepts are the Euler angles in the three-dimensional world. **Pitch** is the angle rotates around the axis **Y**, **Yaw** is the angle rotates around the axis **Z**, and **Roll** is the angle rotates around the axis **X**.

+### Magic Projectile Attack

+This section is about the attck part of the character.
+The character is able to attck due to the projectile module.

+First of all, we need the mesh of the projectile, and we find the character's skeleton and bind the projectile to the hand of the character.

 ### Some Function Notion

 ``` c++ linenums="1"